My name is Vincent Lee. I’m a computer scientist originally from Austin, Texas.

 - In the past, I have also interned at Blackbaud, Indeed, and Facebook.

 - I am not currently looking for a job.
-If you want to contact me anyways for business purposes, please email vincent dot lee at outlook dot com.
+If you want to contact me anyways for business purposes, please email vincent at (this website’s domain).
 Note that unless there’s a really good reason, I’m probably not going to respond.
 Pointless or repetitive spamming will lead to an immediate block.

 - I am the primary maintainer of the famous Botania mod, usually performing maintenance and bugfixing, as well porting the mod to newer versions of Minecraft.
 I have ported the mod from 1.7.x to all versions up to the present.
 I also maintain its dependency mod Patchouli.